What You Should Know About Personal Loans

 This isn’t to discourage you from taking a personal loan since they really are such a perfect fit for consolidating debt or just making larger general purchases, it’s just to inform you of the types of loans available outside of this.

 Personal Loans With No Credit Check

 Another frequently searched answer by consumers is, “can I still get a personal loan with no credit check?”

 The answer is honestly a complicated no. (But keep reading)

 You might see lenders online that offer loans without a credit check, and this is true- there are lenders online that won’t do what is called a “hard pull” of your credit score.
-A hard pull is when the credit bureaus receive a request of your credit history from a potential lender- and people generally want to avoid credit checks because they either have a bad credit score, owe a lot of money already, don’t have a credit score, are afraid of losing 2-3 points from a hard check, or some combination of all of the above.
+A hard pull is when the credit bureaus receive a request for your credit history from a potential lender.
+People generally want to avoid credit checks because a hard credit check will reduce their credit score.
+Other reasons are that they already have bad credit or they owe a lot of money already.

 So if there are lenders that are offering loans without credit checks, does that mean they are false advertising?
 The answer is no!